Neil Pigot

-Neil Pigot (born 28 December 1961) is an Australian actor who is perhaps best known in Australia for his role as Inspector Falcon Price in the highly successful television series Blue Heelers.
-Pigot has appeared in over 100 episodes of television, a number of feature films and has presented several documentaries on his pet subject Australian military history.
-A highly regarded and award-winning stage actor, he is also the author of several works of non-fiction.
+Neil Pigot (born 28 December 1961) is an Australian film, television and award-winning stage actor.
+He is perhaps best known for his role as Inspector Falcon Price in television series Blue Heelers.
+He has presented several documentaries on his niche subject, Australian military history.
+He is also the author of several works of non-fiction.

 Early life

-Pigot began life in Melbourne, the eldest son of a butcher turned commercial pilot and his wife who would become one of Australia's pioneering female car sales people.
+Pigot was born in Melbourne, the eldest son of a butcher turned commercial pilot and his wife who would become one of Australia's pioneering female car sales people.
 At age 8, his family moved to Darwin and then South East Asia.
 He completed his schooling in Sydney.
+He then left his "dysfunctional family home" at the age of 17.

 Pigot has claimed he was always interested in the Arts but for the first two years after finishing high school he drifted between jobs as a sales clerk, freight clerk, sales canvasser and finally as the manager of a flying school before "falling into acting" at the age of 20.